5 Quiet Villages in Europe Perfect for Slow Travel

 Getting to Monsanto is straightforward but requires a bit of a journey, which helps keep it quiet.
 From Lisbon, it’s about a three-hour drive inland through rolling countryside and olive groves.
 You can also reach it from Porto in just over two hours.
 The last stretch is uphill, winding toward a hilltop where red-tiled roofs peek out between giant stones.

 The best way to explore is on foot.
 The steep cobbled lanes lead past centuries-old stone houses, some squeezed so tightly between boulders that the rock becomes part of the wall or roof.
 There are tiny chapels, hidden viewpoints, and archways that frame views of the countryside far below.
-Don’t rush!
+It’s best explored slowly.
 Half the charm is turning a corner and finding an unexpected detail, like a carved doorframe or a window with geraniums spilling over the sill.

 For a real sense of Monsanto’s history, hike up to the castle ruins at the very top of the hill.
 It’s a short but steep climb, and once you’re there you’ll have panoramic views over the surrounding plains and mountains.
 In spring, the area around the castle is covered in wildflowers, adding splashes of colour to the stone landscape.